adafruit/Adafruit_MPU6050/README.md

 # Adafruit MPU6050 ![Build Status](https://github.com/adafruit/Adafruit_MPU6050/workflows/Arduino%20Library%20CI/badge.svg)

-This is the Adafruit MPU6050 6-DoF Accelerometer and Magnetometer Library for Arduino
+This is the Adafruit MPU6050 6-DoF Accelerometer and Gyro Library for Arduino

 Tested and works great with the Adafruit MPU6050 Breakout Board